tlesniak95/xv6_mmap/xv6-public/README.md

 static pte_t *
     walkpgdir(pde_t *pgdir, const void *va, int alloc)

-    Used to loacte the page table endty for a given virutal address within a particular page directory.
+    Used to loacte the page table entry for a given virutal address within a particular page directory.

     walkpgdir is a function that retrieves the page table entry (PTE) for a specified virtual address (va) within a given page directory (pgdir).
 If the page table for the virtual address doesn't exist and if the alloc flag is set, the function allocates a new page table.
 It then initializes this page table and updates the page directory to point to it.
 The function returns the specific PTE corresponding to the provided virtual address.